 I adore the panels.
 And what a treat they are for our tourists.

 ON THE INSIDE LOOKING OUT… TO A BLACKHEATH CULTURAL TREASURE

 If you sit at the back near the counter you can also enjoy a great view of Jenny Kee’s wonderful mural on the wall of the Victory Antiques Centre.
 Plenty of Australian flora and fauna showcased there.

-And on the same theme….what about an Anzac biscuit or (my special favourite) a home made Melting Moment?
+And back to the theme of Aussie icons….what about an Anzac biscuit or (my special favourite) a home made Melting Moment?
 Oh, such memories of my childhood.